Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

     @R = requirements + optional
     @O = optional.to_set

-    # The list of actions (rows) that produce the current path through the matrix.
+    # The array of actions (rows) that produce the current path through the matrix.
     @solution = []
     @solution_count = 0